 - participation in music festivals, concerts and competitions

-These run at an additional cost over and above your annual payments.
+These run at an additional cost.
 In some cases financial help is available.
 Contact your child’s instrumental music teacher if finance is a concern.

 The instrument will be ready to play.
 You are responsible for the replacement of perishables such as reeds, strings and bow repairs.
 This is deemed reasonable wear and tear.
 You also need to buy materials necessary for lessons such as music and books.
 Instructors will always seek the most economical way of recommending such materials.